Hero Background

 2. Wood: Warm, Inviting Contrast

 Wood brings warmth to exteriors that might otherwise feel too hard or modern.
-It pairs beautifully with stone because it softens the overall look and adds a natural, welcoming tone — especially around the front door and covered porch areas.
+It pairs beautifully with stone because it softens the overall look and introduces a natural, organic tone—especially around the front door, covered porch areas, and upper gable sections.
+Where stone reads as permanent and structural, wood reads as welcoming and handcrafted.

 Best uses for wood on exteriors